Updated on January 5th, 2023 by Nikolaos Sismanis

 Source: Investor Presentation

-All in, we expect 1.2% compound annual growth in Altria’s earnings-per-share over the next five years.
+All in all, we expect a ~0.3% compound annual decline in Altria’s earnings-per-share over the next five years.
 To note, Altria’s investments in Juul and Cronos have cost the company (and shareholders) billions of dollars of losses since the positions were initiated.

 Competitive Advantages & Recession Performance

-Altria generated an operating cash flow of $8.405 billion in 2021.
-Meanwhile, the company spent just $169 million on capital expenditures, resulting in free cash flow of $8.236 billion which represented 32% of full-year revenue.
+Altria generated an operating cash flow of $8.3 billion during the past four quarters (Q4 2021 – Q3 2022).
+Meanwhile, the company spent just $214 million on capital expenditures over the same stretch, resulting in a free cash flow of $8.1 billion which represented 39% of revenues during this period.
 Such strong free cash flow leaves a great deal of cash available for shareholder returns, debt repayment, and investment in future growth initiatives.

 - 2008 earnings-per-share: $1.66